OrdnanceSurvey/ios-sdk-demo-tilesources/README.md

 Copy and paste the API Key and associated URL into the demo app

-Note: if an OS OpenSpace Pro account then change kOSIsPro to YES
+Note: if an OS OpenSpace Pro or OS OnDemand account then change kOSIsPro to YES

 <pre>
 //In Common.m